 - Degenerative tissue disorders, such as osteoarthritis

 - Tendinitis, an inflammation of a tendon, leading to pain when walking upstairs

 - Chondromalacia patella, or damage to the cartilage below the kneecap

 - A Baker’s cyst, when fluid builds up behind the knee

 - A tumor, either benign or malignant in the knee

 Bacterial infections like cellulitis can cause sudden knee pain.
-Cellulitis occurs when bacteria that are normally sits on top of the skin makes its way underneath causing serious pain.
+Cellulitis occurs when bacteria that normally sit on top of the skin make their way underneath causing serious pain.
 Cellulitis around the knee can cause infection in the joint.

 Connective tissue disorders:

 Risk factors for RA include a family history of RA, being over 40, smoking, and obesity.